dbt-labs/docs.getdbt.com/website/docs/docs/cloud/secure/snowflake-privatelink.md

 3. Click on **Network Rules**.
 4. Click on **Add Rule**.
 5. Give the rule a name.
-6. Select a database and schema for the rule to live in.

-- _*The database and schema are used for organizational purposes and do not affect the rule._
+6. Select a database and schema where the rule will be stored.
+These selections are for permission settings and organizational purposes.
+They do not affect the rule itself.

 7. Set the type to `AWS VPCE ID` and the mode to `Ingress`.
-8. Enter the VPCE ID provided by dbt Cloud Support as an identifier.
+8. Type the VPCE ID provided by dbt Cloud Support into identifier box and press **Enter**.
 9. Click **Create Network Rule**.

 <Lightbox src="/img/docs/dbt-cloud/snowflakeprivatelink2.png" title="Create Network Rule"/>